belsbee0017/boc_reconciliation_app/README.md

 # BOC Reconciliation and Discrepancy Detection Dashboard

-A Python-based data reconciliation dashboard for detecting inconsistencies between customs shipment records and warehouse arrival records.
+A Python-based data reconciliation dashboard designed to identify discrepancies between customs shipment records and warehouse records.

-This project demonstrates a workflow for identifying mismatched or missing shipment records using **Python, SQL joins, and an interactive Streamlit dashboard**.
+This project demonstrates a workflow for comparing operational datasets using **data cleaning, SQL joins, and dashboard visualization**.

+The system was inspired by my internship work supporting data review processes within the **Bureau of Customs – MIS & Technology Group**.

 ---

 # Project Background

-This project was inspired by my internship experience at:

-**Bureau of Customs – NAIA**
-Management Information Systems and Technology Group
-IT Intern | January 2025 – March 2025

-During my internship, I assisted in managing operational data and supporting internal documentation for systems used by the MIS & Technology Group.

-One of the operational challenges in customs data management is verifying whether **warehouse shipment records match processed customs entries and payment records**.
-This project demonstrates a simplified version of a **data reconciliation workflow** used to detect inconsistencies between datasets.
+During customs operations, shipment records may exist in multiple datasets such as:

+• processed customs entry records
+• warehouse arrival records

+These datasets must be reconciled to ensure consistency and detect potential issues such as:

+* missing records
+* duplicate entries
+* mismatched shipment identifiers

+This project implements a **Python + SQL reconciliation workflow** that automates this comparison process and visualizes discrepancies through an interactive dashboard.

 ---

-# Internship Experience Related to this Project

-During my internship, I worked on:

-* Assisting in managing operational data used by internal teams
-* Supporting documentation of internal system workflows and procedures
-* Developing a **Python-based discrepancy detection workflow** to identify inconsistencies between shipment records and payment entries
-* Using **SQL-based comparison logic** to reconcile multiple datasets
-* Automating reporting using **Excel VBA** to support internal audits and reconciliation tasks

-This repository demonstrates a simplified prototype of that workflow using open-source tools.

----

-# Technologies Used

-Python

-Libraries used:

-* Pandas – data cleaning and transformation
-* NumPy – numerical operations
-* SQLite – SQL-based reconciliation queries
-* Streamlit – interactive web dashboard
-* Matplotlib – data visualization

----

-# System Workflow
+# Key Features

-The application performs the following steps:

-### 1. Data Upload
+### Data Upload

 Users upload an Excel file containing: